Nonacademic Code of Conduct

 - All expenses incurred by the student will be borne by the student.

 The Student Conduct Committee will review the report, listen to evidence and decide if a violation did or did not occur.
 If a violation is determined to have taken place, the committee will determine what disciplinary action, if any, to impose on the student.
-A written decision will be issued by the chairman, Student Conduct Committee, to the vice president of Enrollment Management and Learner Services.
-A copy of the decision will be sent to the student by certified and regular mail and serves as notice of the committee decision and any sanctions to be imposed.
-With the exception of dismissal and expulsion the Student Conduct Committee may impose, on its own authority, all sanctions listed in this policy.
+A written decision will be issued by the chair of the Student Conduct Committee to the Vice President of Enrollment Management and Learner Services.
+A copy of the decision will be sent to the student by certified and regular mail and serves as notice of the Committee’s decision and any sanctions to be imposed.
+With the exception of dismissal, the Student Conduct Committee may impose, on its own authority, all sanctions listed in this policy.

 One or more of the following sanctions may be imposed: